shanptom/G.O.P.I.C.A/README.md

 ## 🧠 How It Works

-`MetaPiX` combines several powerful tools behind the scenes to make microbiome analysis straightforward.
+`GOPICA` combines several powerful tools behind the scenes to make microbiome analysis straightforward.
 It's a modular Shiny application built on top of leading R packages from the microbiome analysis ecosystem.

 - It uses `phyloseq` as the core data structure, seamlessly converting all user-uploaded CSVs into a `phyloseq` object for analysis.
 - For advanced analysis and visualization (e.g., ordination, correlation, regression), it leverages the robust classes from the `microeco` package.